UPPMAX/R-python-julia-matlab-HPC/docs/python/jupyter.md

         ``` console
         $ ssh -L 8888:r486:8888 username@rackham.uppmax.uu.se
         ```
-    - If you use Windows it may be better to do this in the PowerShell instead of a WSL2.
+    - If you use Windows it may be better to do this in the PowerShell instead of a WSL2 terminal.
     - If you use PuTTY - you need to change the settings in "Tunnels" accordingly (could be done for the current connection as well).
     ![](./img/putty.png)